 Good Ways To Teach Your Kids About Money

 Warren Buffett is the third richest man in the world and one of the most financially savvy individuals that has ever lived.
 Buffett's prowess for investing probably wasn't engrained at birth; he learned it.
-If you want to help your child become a financially responsible adult, you have to start teaching children about money early and use every available resource such as household budget software like quicken deluxe 2017 for teaching kids money skills.
+If you want to help your child become a financially responsible adult, you have to start teaching them about money early and use every available resource, such as personal finance software like Quicken, for teaching kids money skills.
 It is important that they develop a strong command of the basic principles of money management.

 A great financial book is always a good starting point for parents trying to teach kids the basics of personal finance.
 The Oracle of Omaha claims to have read every book in the public library on investing by the time he was 12 years of age.
 There are a number of books available on all types of financial topics – saving money, investing, managing debt, making money – for children in elementary school all the way up to teenagers in high school.
+Finances don't have to be a bore for your child either; teach them that learning about money can be fun and useful.
 Your goal should be to create a foundation of financial literacy for your child by giving him a wide variety of financial books that will teach prudent financial principles that will last a lifetime.

 Physical money is an effective tool when dealing with children in their middle and high school years.
 You can show your teen the value of a dollar by rewarding them with money for performing jobs around the house.
 Your child will learn to appreciate work and will think twice before hitting up the Bank of Mom and Dad for a loan in the future.